rousso1/scss-root-selectors/README.md

 * `when-root-has-any-pseudo-classes($pseudo-class-names)`: any of the specified pseudo classes are authored on the root level.

 ---
-class and pseudo-class together<br>
+Attribute modes for a selector:<br>
+* `when-root-has-attr($pseudo-class)`: The specified attribute selector is authored on the root level
-* `when-root-has-all($class-names, $pseudo-class-names)`: all specified combination of class names and pseudo classes are authored on the root level.
+* `when-root-has-all-attrs($pseudo-classes)`: all specified attribute selector are authored on the root level
-* `when-root-has-any($class-names, $pseudo-class-names)`: any of the specified combination of class names/pseudo class names are authored on the root level.
+* `when-root-has-any-attrs($pseudo-class-names)`: any of the specified attribute selector are authored on the root level.
+* `create-attr-selector($name, $value)`: a shorthand for the [name="value"] attribute selector string. use as a constructor for convenience

 ---
+Any combination:<br>
+* `when-root-has-all($class-names, $pseudo-class-names, $attr-selectors)`: all specified combination of class names,  pseudo class names and attribute selectors, authored on the root level.
+* `when-root-has-any($class-names, $pseudo-class-names, $attr-selectors)`: any of the specified combination of class names/pseudo class names/attribute selectors are authored on the root level.

+---
-Ancestor conditions:<br>
+Advanced: Ancestor pseudo conditions:<br>
 * `when-parent-has-pseudo($pseudo-classes)`: if previous part of selector has the specified pseudo classes, apply the styling.
 * `when-ancestor-has-pseudo($pseudo-classes, $levels)`: when an ancestor up the selector has the specified pseudo classes, apply the styling.
 The ancestor is specified by an number of levels up the selector.
 * see [root selector helpers](https://github.com/wix/santa-editor/blob/master/packages/baseUI/src/main/framework/rootSelectorHelpers.scss)